U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Responsibilities and Authorities of the Postmaster General and Deputy Postmaster General

 While certain matters are reserved for the board or the governors, other matters are reserved for the postmaster general.
-For example, the postmaster general is responsible for the appointment of the USPS general counsel, chief postal inspector, chief operating officer, executive vice president, and other executive officers.35 Additionally, the postmaster general, together with the commissioner of U.S. Customs and Border Protection and the Secretary of Homeland Security, is responsible for implementing certain provisions of the Synthetics Trafficking and Overdose Prevention Act of 2018 and ensuring USPS compliance with selected requirements of the act.36
+For example, the postmaster general is responsible for the appointment of the USPS general counsel, chief postal inspector, chief operating officer, executive vice president, and other executive officers.32 Additionally, the postmaster general, together with the commissioner of U.S. Customs and Border Protection and the Secretary of Homeland Security, is responsible for implementing certain provisions of the Synthetics Trafficking and Overdose Prevention Act of 2018 and ensuring USPS compliance with selected requirements of the act.33

-The postmaster general serves as chief executive officer of USPS and is responsible for USPS operations.37 The postmaster general, as directed by the board, directs the powers of USPS except for those matters reserved for either the board or the governors.38 As chief executive officer, the
+The postmaster general serves as chief executive officer of USPS and is responsible for USPS operations.34 The postmaster general, as directed by the board, directs the powers of USPS except for those matters reserved for either the board or the governors.35 As chief executive officer, the postmaster general is the head of the Executive Leadership Team and is the final decisionmaking authority on matters such as

-• dedication of postal facilities by USPS,39
+• dedication of postal facilities by USPS,36

 Committees and Activities of the Postal Board of Governors

-1. The Audit and Finance Committee assists in the preparation of financial
+• 1.
+The Audit and Finance Committee assists in the preparation of financial statements, financial reports, and financial audits.44

-postal compensation and evaluates policies and practices related to the USPS governance structure;49
+• 2.
+The Compensation and Governance Committee reviews proposals related to postal compensation and evaluates policies and practices related to the USPS governance structure.45

-service performance and systemic changes to the postal retail, processing, and delivery networks;50 and
+• 3.
+The Operations Committee monitors USPS operations and provides guidance on service performance and systemic changes to the postal retail, processing, and delivery networks.46

-4. The Election Mail Committee monitors USPS’s election cycle preparations and
+• 4.
+The Election Mail Committee monitors USPS's election cycle preparations and oversees USPS election mail processes and procedures.47

 The chairman of the board selects members and a chair for each committee.
 Any member of the board may serve on a committee, including the postmaster general and deputy postmaster general.
 However, when a committee considers matters reserved for the governors (e.g., rates for postal products), only the governors may vote.
 Each committee regularly reports its activities and recommendations to the board either in a written report or oral presentation.